-- (1) Council meets at 6:00pm on the second Monday of each month. - (2) Where a Council meeting falls on a Monday that is a public holiday, the Council meeting shall be held on the Monday of the following week. - (3) Council adopts an annual schedule of dates for Council and Council Committee meetings. - (4) Any change from the date or commencement time of a Council meeting shall be by resolution of the Council or, in emergency circumstances, by the authorisation of the Mayor. - (5) Extraordinary meetings of Council will be held as and when required.
+- Council meets at 6:00pm on the second third Monday of each month. - (2) Where a Council meeting falls on a Monday that is a public holiday, the Council meeting shall be held on the Monday of the following week. - (3) Council adopts an annual schedule of dates for Council and Council Committee meetings at the September meeting. - (4) Any change from the date or commencement time of a Council meeting shall be by resolution of the Council or, in emergency circumstances, by the authorisation of the Mayor. - (5) Extraordinary meetings of Council will be held as and when required.